 Let me start with an admission: I’m one of those pedants on Facebook who likes to correct your spelling, punctuation and grammar.
 Some of you will think this is perfectly reasonable, whilst others will probably want an explanation.
 If you are one of the latter read on.
-The simple fact is that as a social species… Read more »

 At long last, the W3C has published the final HTML5 specification.
 DIY Media Home is already written coded in HTML5, but the finalisation of the specification means that HTML5 compliance is no longer a moving target for either us, or the browser makers.
 Hopefully all the main players will provide fully HTML5 compliant browsers soon.
 In the meantime we’ll be working to ensure our site is fully compliant with the final spec.

 Since I set up contact forms on various websites I’ve had a slowly increasing volume of spam.
 Not direct spam sent to me, but bounces from non-existent addresses that were being spamme, apparently from my address.
 Unfortunately the spam wasn’t originating from my address, but my address was somehow picked up (probably from before I secured the contact forms on the site) and was being used as the “reply to” address.
 After some investigation I heard about SPF which is an e-mail anti-forgery system.

 For the last 2-3 months I’ve been too busy to write much new content for the site.
 This hasn’t been helped by a drop in things to write about – most of my articles are about technology fixes or exciting new HTPC related developments.
 There haven’t been too many new developments, and I haven’t fixed much technology because I’ve been too busy.
 That doesn’t mean the site has been entirely ignored however…

 Google have finally enabled Google+ for apps accounts (as of the 27th Oct)!
 Now those of us with an apps account can finally get an account and +1 pages etc. Google have also enabled “pages” on Google+ for organisations.
 For the DIY Media Home Google+ Page just click on the Google+ icon at the top right of the page.
 If you need to migrate a temporary non-apps account Google promise there will be a migration tool coming very soon.
 Happy +ing